 Huntington Grant Reader Process

 At The Women’s Fund of Central Ohio, we strive to make the grant making process inclusive and transparent.
-We recruit a diverse group of 150 women and high school girls to review grant applications.
-As a Grant Reader, women and girls see our grant making process up close, learn more about organizations working to create social change, and lend their voice to the process.
+We recruit a diverse group of 150 women, men, and high school girls to review grant applications.
+As a Grant Reader, you will see our grant making process up close, learn more about organizations working to create social change, and lend their voice to the process.
 Grant Reader scores are instrumental in determining funding decisions.

 When we are funding programs for women and girls, we believe that women and girls are experts in their experience and should be at the table making recommendations.